tremorris1999/tremorris1999/README.md

 [![MyEmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:trevormorrisdev@gmail.com)

 ## About Me
-I'm a soon-to-be Bachelor of Computer Science (Minor in Mathematics) and a lifelong jack-of-all-trades from [Eastern Washington University](https://www.ewu.edu/) with an insatiable hunger for knowledge and information.
+I am a Bachelor of Computer Science (Minor in Mathematics) and a lifelong jack-of-all-trades from [Eastern Washington University](https://www.ewu.edu/) with an insatiable hunger for knowledge and information.
 Over the years I've become obsessed learning all I can in as many disciplines as I find myself interested in... whether that be game engines, gasoline engines, anatomy, gorgeous views, fractals, or something in between.
 Always on the hunt for my next hyperfixation!

-Currently, I'm a junior developer in the transport industry around [Spokane, WA](https://en.wikipedia.org/wiki/Spokane,_Washington) (starting this June) as well as a shift manager (and driver) at my local Pizza Hut.
+Currently, I'm a junior developer in the transport industry around [Spokane, WA](https://en.wikipedia.org/wiki/Spokane,_Washington) .

 Interests include:
 - GPU Computing